fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 200 and 1000 m from the mooring were given extra weight in the correction compared to those conducted between 1 and 5 km away.
 Casts more than 5 km away from the mooring were not used.
-Given that the CTD casts are conducted at least 200 m from the mooring, CTD and MicroCAT data's alignment was done in density rather than in-depth.
+Given that the CTD casts are conducted at least 200 m from the mooring, CTD and MicroCAT data alignment was done in density rather than in-depth.
 For cases where the alignment in density was not possible due to large conductivity offsets (causing unrealistic mooring density values), the alignment was done in temperature space.
 A cubic least-squares fit (LSF) to